Only On-page SEO is not enough. You also need to optimize the website using Off-Page SEO techniques to improve the website’s overall SEO quality.

 Here’s an example of organic traffic forecasting on a website page using Ahrefs:

-Ideally, it would help if you got backlinks from websites with good authority, provide dofollow links, use appropriate anchor text, be relevant to your website, and high traffic.
+Ideally, it would help if you got backlinks from websites with good authority, provide do-follow links, use appropriate anchor text, were relevant to your website, and had high traffic.

 Unfortunately, not necessarily all websites provide these five things.
 Some have only two of those three things or even just one.